On the Sylvester program and Cayley algorithm for vector partition reduction: Vector partitions with C-columns

-The reduction algorithm described in Section \ref{Multi} cannot be applied in case when in the generator matrix ${\bf D}$ has collinear columns as it leads to appearance of the zero columns in the reduced partition.
+The reduction algorithms described in Sections \ref{Cayley},\ref{Multi} cannot be applied in case when in the generator matrix ${\bf D}$ has the collinear columns (C-columns) as it leads to appearance of the zero columns in the reduced partition.
+There are two ways to overcome this problem.
+The first one considered in Section \ref{Convolution} is quite straightforward and it just rewrites the system ${\bf s}={\bf D} \cdot {\bf x}$ transferring all C-columns to the l.h.s. so that the modified matrix can be reduced using the algorithms discussed in the preceding Sections.

+The second approach is more elaborated as it is based on the extension of the original equations ${\bf s}={\bf D} \cdot {\bf x}$ to a larger but equivalent system $\tilde {\bf s}=\tilde{\bf D} \cdot \tilde {\bf x}$ where the matrix $\tilde {\bf D}$ is void of C- and NP-columns.
+The extended partition can be then reduced by the Cayley elimination procedure and we consider the details of this process in Section \ref{Extension}.
+Finally, in Section \ref{Comparison} we compare these two approaches.